Ron's Wine oil painting by Pam Ingalls

 In December, 2001 Ron purchased the winery from the founders, Will Gerrior and Karen Peterson, and moved the winery to a new location, just north of the town of Vashon and west of the main highway by a few blocks.

-Vashon Winery is open on Saturdays and Sundays, from April Fool’s Day to October 1, 2pm to 5pm.
+Vashon Winery is open on Saturdays only, from April Fool’s Day to October 1, 2pm to 5pm.
 All of the wines are opened for tasting on that day.
 Open Sundays also, 2-5pm, during the summer months until September 1.

 Additionally, the winery puts on concerts at the winery during the summer.